rmassidda/cm-project-19/report.md

 ## Memory in L-BFGS

 The L-BFGS algorithm has been tested for different values of memory $t \in (1,n)$, the average results of multiple runs are reported in figure \ref{fig:memory}.
-Whilst the memory size had no impact on the residual (figure \ref{fig:memory_residual}), a significant reduction of the number of steps occurs even for minimal amounts of memory.
+Whilst the memory size had no impact neither on the residual (figure \ref{fig:memory_residual}) nor on the relative error, a significant reduction of the number of steps occurs even for minimal amounts of memory.
 Anyhow the number of required steps quickly stabilizes, and it is not influenced by further memory increase.
 Despite the noisy peaks in figure \ref{fig:memory_time}, it is evident how the increase of the memory has an increasing effect on the time required by the algorithm and consequently on the time per step.